htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 -  Fixed a bug that could cause reading ClassAds from a pipe to fail.
    :ticket:`7001`

--  Fixed a bug that caused the *condor_shadow* to not attempt to reconnect to the *condor_starter* after a network disconnection.
-   This bug will also prevent reconnecting to some jobs after a restart of the *condor_schedd*.
-   :ticket:`7033`

 -  Fixed a bug in *condor_q* that would result in the error "Two results with the same ID" when the ``-long`` and ``-attributes`` options were used, and the attributes list did